-The 7 best cities for you who love food Af Laura Graf
+The 7 best cities for you who love food is written by Laura Graf.

 When I am asked what I love to do in my free time, the first two things that pop up in my brain are food and travel - and preferably in a wonderful association.